Thoughts on HR and employee appreciation – William Tincup

 Should companies invest as much as satisfying customers as having happy employees?

-Well if you’re a consumer brand like Nike, employees are customers as well, so they’re actually literally.
-Now b2b it’s a little bit harder, products or government or something like that it’s a little bit harder.
+Well if you’re a consumer brand like Nike, employees are customers as well.
+Now, with b2b it’s a little bit harder, products or government or something like that it’s a little bit harder.

 I think it’s the treatment and let’s just put cost aside for a moment and think about how do you, as a company want to treat people.